 - 2-year residential warranty

-- It is difficult getting a hydraulic fluid level reading from the black dipstick
+- It is difficult getting a fluid level reading from the black dipstick

 - It needs more amperage than available from a truck’s inverter

 The Boss Industrial ES7T20 Electric Log Splitter is number one on our list for good reason.
 Its powerful 2 HP electric motor delivers 7 tons of splitting force with none of the harmful emissions and noise that comes with gas-powered units.
 This allows users to split wood indoors as well as outside so it can be used in a garage out of the weather.
 Just be sure to plug it into an outlet with a 20 amp breaker or you may blow a fuse.

 The Boss ES7T20 effectively splits green wood as well as dried.
 Built-in side rails keep logs stable while splitting.
 It can cut right through logs as large as 16 inches long and 22 inches round without any problem and is relatively quiet in the process.
 This gem can also be used to split kindling all the way down to pieces 1/2 inch wide.
 As opposed to many other brands, the Boss operates one-handed.
 There is no need to hold the on/off switch down at the same time you move the operating lever, making it somewhat safer to operate as well as easier to hold a larger log off center and split it a portion at a time.